Data trove shows U.S. doctors reap millions from Medicare

 Medicare paid physicians, physical therapists, nurse practitioners, chiropractors and other individual providers $77 billion in 2012.
 About two-thirds of Medicare's total $540 billion in payments that year went to hospitals and most of the rest to prescription drugs.

-Outpatient office visits were among the most commonly billed services, accounting for 18 percent of all Part B spending in 2012, or $14 billion.
-Part B covers physician, therapist and lab services ranging from eye exams and physical therapy to knee replacements, cataract surgery and CT scans for 35 million beneficiaries.
+The providers on the list all participate in Medicare Part B, which covers services from eye exams and physical therapy to knee replacements, cataract surgery and CT scans.

-A small number of extremely expensive procedures account for an outsized fraction of Part B spending.
-Medicare paid $956 million for 144,000 injections of the Roche drug Lucentis for "wet" age-related macular degeneration, an eye disease.
-That works out to 1.2 percent of total payments for 0.4 percent of beneficiaries.
-Medicare also paid $13.6 million for only 530 procedures in which men with prostate cancer received the controversial treatment Provenge, made by Dendreon.
+Doctors are not required to accept Medicare, which covers some 50 million elderly and disabled Americans, but most do.
+Excluding pediatricians, 91 percent of U.S. doctors accept new Medicare patients, according to a 2013 report from the Kaiser Family Foundation, and even more continue to see existing Medicare patients.

 'COMPLICATED' CASES